microsoft/gctoolkit/README.md

 * `mvn compile` - compile the source code
 * `mvn test` - run unit tests (this project uses TestNG)
 * `mvn package` - build the .jar files

+### Additional build properties
+* `skipUnpack` - boolean.
+Defaults to `false`.
+This tells the build to skip unpacking the gctoolkit-testdata logs.
+If the test data has already be extracted to the gclogs directory, setting this property to `true` can save a minute or so of build time.

 ## Contributing